Equivariant weight filtration for real algebraic varieties with action: Weight complex with action

 \begin{de} We denote by \begin{itemize} \item $\mathbf{Sch}_c^G(\mathbb{R})$ the category of real algebraic varieties equipped with an action of $G$ by algebraic isomorphisms -we call such objects real algebraic $G$-varieties- and equivariant regular proper morphisms, \item $\mathbf{Reg}_{comp}^G(\mathbb{R})$ the subcategory of compact nonsingular $G$-varieties, \item $\mathbf{V}^G(\mathbb{R})$ the subcategory of projective nonsingular $G$-varieties. \end{itemize} We denote also by \begin{itemize} \item $\mathcal{C}^G$ the category of bounded $G$-complexes of $\mathbb{Z}_2$-vector spaces equipped with an increasing bounded filtration by $G$-complexes with equivariant inclusions -we call such objects filtered $G$-complexes- and equivariant morphisms of filtered complexes, \item $\mathcal{D}^G$ the category of bounded $G$-complexes and equivariant morphisms of complexes. \end{itemize} \end{de}

-Here and from now, an action of $G$ by algebraic isomorphims on a real algebraic variety $X$ will be an action by isomorphisms of schemes such that the orbit of any point in $X$ is contained in an affine open subscheme. \\
+By an action of $G$ by algebraic isomorphims on a real algebraic variety $X$, we mean an action by isomorphisms of schemes such that the orbit of any point in $X$ is contained in an affine open subscheme.

+For any real algebraic $G$-variety $X$, we will denote by $C_*(X)$ the semialgebraic chain $G$-complex of the set of real points of $X$. \\